dbt-labs/docs.getdbt.com/website/docs/reference/dbt-jinja-functions/return.md

 ---
 title: "return"
 id: "return"
-description: "Read this guide to understand the return Jinga function in dbt."
+description: "Read this guide to understand the return Jinja function in dbt."
 ---

 __Args__: